-As on March 31 2017 Srei Equipment Finance Limited (SEFL) a wholly owned subsidiaryof your Company is a listed material' subsidiary of your Company with its debtsecurities being listed on the Stock Exchanges in India.
+As on March 31 2020 Srei Equipment Finance Limited (SEFL) a wholly owned subsidiaryof your Company is a listed material' subsidiary of your Company with its debtsecurities being listed on the Stock Exchanges in India.
 However your Company does nothave any material unlisted subsidiary.
-Your Company has formulated a Policy fordetermining Material Subsidiaries in accordance with the applicable laws.
-The said Policyis available on your Company's website www.srei.com and a link to the said Policy has beenprovided elsewhere in this Annual Report.
-Mr. Shyamalendu Chatterjee an IndependentDirector of your Company is the Chairman (Non-Executive) of Srei Capital Markets Limitedand an Independent Director of SEFL both wholly owned subsidiaries of your Company.Further Ms. Tamali Sengupta Independent Director of your Company is an IndependentDirector of SEFL.
+Your Company has formulated a Policy fordetermining Material Subsidiaries in accordance with SEBI Listing Regulations 2015.
+Thesaid Policy is available on your Company's website at https://www.srei.com/sifl-corporate-policies/Policy_on_ determining_Material_Subsidiaries.pdf.

 KEY MANAGERIAL PERSONNEL (KMPs)

-The following directors/executives of your Company are whole-time Key ManagerialPersonnel (KMPs) as on March 31 2017 in accordance with the provisions of Section 203 ofthe Companies Act 2013 -
+The following directors/executives of your Company are whole-time Key ManagerialPersonnel (KMPs) in accordance with the provisions of Section 2(51) read with Section 203of the Companies Act 2013 as on March 31 2020 -

 |Name ||Designation |

 |Mr. H e m a n t Kanoria ||Chairman |

 |Mr. R a k e s h Kumar Bhutoria ||Chief Executive Officer |

 |Mr. Sandeep Kumar Sultania ||Chief Financial Officer |

 |Mr. Shashi Bhushan Twari ||Chief Risk Officer |